Approximating spaces of Nagata dimension zero by weighted trees: Introduction

 \subsection{A generalization of Gupta's theorem}

 Every \(0\)-hyperbolic metric space admits an isometric embedding into a complete \(\R\)-tree (see \cite[Theorem 8]{MR753872}).
 Thus, Gupta's theorem (Theorem~\ref{thm:gupta}) can be rephrased by saying that every finite subspace of an \(\R\)-tree is \(8\)-bilipschitz equivalent to a weighted tree.
-This has interesting consequences in theoretical computer science (see, for example, \cite{MR2291000, MR2257250}).
-Our next result is a generalization of Gupta's theorem and an improvement of Corollary \ref{cor:biLip} for proper \(0\)-hyperbolic spaces:
+This has interesting consequences in theoretical computer science (see, for example, \cite{MR2291000}, \cite{MR2257250}).
+A metric space is called \textit{proper} if every closed ball of finite radius is compact.
+Our next result is a generalization of Gupta's theorem and an improvement of Corollary~\ref{cor:biLip} for \(0\)-hyperbolic proper metric spaces: